NIC Logo

 • 4.7 Candidate wears gloves

-• 4.9 Demonstrates vertical strokes with simulated hand piece across entire forehead.
-Cord must be attached to hand piece
+• 4.8 Demonstrates vertical strokes with simulated hand piece across the entire forehead.
+Cord must be attached to hand piece.

-• 4.10 Demonstrates horizontal stroke with simulated hand piece across entire forehead.
-Cord must be attached to hand piece
+• 4.9 Demonstrates horizontal strokes with simulated hand piece across the entire forehead.
+Cord must be attached to hand piece.

-• 4.12 Items to be disinfected, soiled linens, and trash are disposed of in a correct manner throughout section
+• 4.12 Items to be disinfected, soiled linens, and trash are disposed of in correct containers throughout section

 All candidates have indicated they have completed this section of the examination, we will now proceed.